Mohammed el Gharani: Boston Globe investigations

 On July 14, 2006, the Boston Globe reported on investigations they made to test the credibility of the allegations against Guantanamo detainees.
-Al Gharani was one of the detainees whom they profiled.
+El Gharani was one of the detainees whom they profiled.

-The Globe reported that Al Gharani was alleged to have been part of a cell, in London, led by Abu Qatada, c.
-1998 – when Al Gharani was 11 or 12 years old.
+The Globe reported that El Gharani was alleged to have been part of a cell, in London, led by Abu Qatada, c.
+1998 – when he was 11 or 12 years old.
 According to the Globe:

 Chito Peppler, a Pentagon spokesman, said the date referred to when 'Abu Qatada became active.'
-He maintained that it was possible that Gharani had been a part of the cell before his arrest at 14.
+He maintained that it was possible that el Gharani had been a part of the cell before his arrest at 14.

-Al Gharani's lawyer, Clive Stafford Smith pointed out that Al Gharani had never traveled to England.
+El Gharani's lawyer, Clive Stafford Smith pointed out that El Gharani had never traveled to England.

-Smith also offered an example of how allegations arose against Al Gharani due to the DoD's lack of qualified translators.
-In Al Gharani's dialect of Arabic 'zalati' is a tomato.
-In his translator's dialect of Arabic 'zalati' meant money.
+Smith also offered an example of how allegations arose against El Gharani due to the DoD's lack of qualified translators.
+In El Gharani's dialect of Arabic, "zalati" means "tomato".
+In his translator's dialect of Arabic, "zalati" meant "money".
 His translator asked Al Gharani where he would go to get money, back home, and Al Gharani dutifully listed all the grocery stalls where he could buy tomatoes.

 Questioning over the June 10th 2006 suicides

 The Department of Defense reported, on June 10, 2006, that three detainees committed suicide.

 The camp commander, Admiral Harry Harris, called the suicides, "an act of asymmetrical warfare".
 One reaction of the camp authorities to the suicide was to seize all their papers, even their confidential communication with their lawyers.
-Leaks from the camp authorities fuelled rumors that the camp authorities had reason to believe that detainee's lawyers had actively conspired with the detainees in arranging the suicides.
+Leaks from the camp authorities fueled rumors that the camp authorities had reason to believe that detainee's lawyers had actively conspired with the detainees in arranging the suicides.
 The camp authorities claimed that one of the suicide notes was written on stationery that the camp authorities made available to detainee's lawyers.

-The Washington Post reports that the lawyer camp authorities have focused their suspicion on was Clive Stafford Smith.
-Stafford Smith reports that his client Mohammed el-Gharani, one of the youngest of the Guantanamo detainees, has been interrogated, at length, trying to establish a tie between him and the suicides.
+The Washington Post reports that the lawyer on which camp authorities focused their suspicion is Clive Stafford Smith.
+Stafford Smith reports that his client Mohammed el Gharani, one of the youngest of the Guantanamo detainees, has been interrogated at length trying to establish a tie between him and the suicides.
 In a letter to the Associated Press Stafford Smith wrote:

 The interrogator said I told my clients to kill themselves, and word was passed to the three men who did commit suicide.

 According to the Seattle Post-Intelligencer, Stafford Smith claims: "...soldiers have threatened to move el-Gharani to Camp 5, a maximum-security facility, if he does not implicate Stafford Smith in the suicides.".

-Historian Andy Worthington, reporting on April 25, 2008, in the Lebanon Daily Star, described abuse Al Qaranhi reports experiencing.
+Historian Andy Worthington, reporting on April 25, 2008, in the Lebanon Daily Star, described torture el Gharani reports experiencing, including:

-The abuse Al Qaranhi reports include: